 |

 Caring for your loved ones as they age and need your assistance can be both a joy and a challenge.
-Options for Elder Care — a care management service that assists older adults and their families plan, manage and coordinate difficult, age-related situations — is owned and operated by Barbara Kolonay, who is a Registered Nurse, a Certified Case Manager and a Geriatric Care Manager recognized by the National Association of Professional Geriatric Care Managers1.
-To learn more about how a Geriatric Care Manager can help you and your family, please read the brief introduction below, explore Our Services, or see the Frequently Asked Questions section of our website.
+Options for Elder Care — a care management service that assists older adults and their families plan, manage and coordinate difficult, age-related situations — is owned and operated by Barbara Kolonay, who is a Registered Nurse, a Certified Case Manager and a Life Care Manager recognized by the Aging Life Care Association1.
+To learn more about how a Life Care Manager can help you and your family, please read the brief introduction below, explore Our Services, or see the Frequently Asked Questions section of our website.
 You can also visit our Blog, where we'll be posting additional information, reflections and conversations.

 If you need assistance with caring for an elderly loved one, are new to elder care or uncomfortable with elder care decision-making, are faced with having to make a sudden decision or major change such as a health crisis or change of residence, or simply want some advice about any aspect of elder care, please don't hesitate to contact us at any time.